 A growing number of (semi)-autonomous vehicles is increasing concerns around their impact on privacy.
 By collecting vast volumes of images and videos, personal data like people’s faces and license plates are often captured.
 As a result, automotive companies might become more exposed to fines when handling data in a non-compliant way, as well as public criticism by regulators and consumers, eventually losing customers’ trust.

 For this reason, we decided to address some of the most common ones with Mag.
-Philipp Summereder, lawyer, consultant and data protection officer for various companies, from the law firm Summereder-Pichler Rechtsanwälte.
+Philipp Summereder, lawyer, consultant, and data protection officer for various companies, from the law firm Summereder-Pichler Rechtsanwälte.

-Top 3 Legal Questions & Answers
+Questions & Answers

-First of all, it should be noted that faces and license plates are personal data within the meaning of Art.
+A: First, it should be noted that faces and license plates are personal data within the meaning of Art.
 4 GDPR, as these identify a person or make them identifiable.
 In the European context, the rules of the GDPR, as well as national regulations, apply.

-Is the automotive company allowed to store this data, re-use it for future projects or share it with a third-party company?
+Q: Is the automotive company allowed to store this data, re-use it for future projects or share it with a third-party company?
 If yes, under which circumstances?

-In principle, research and development by universities are privileged within the framework of data protection standards - Section 7 GDPR - which standardizes processing for purposes in the public interest, scientific or historical research.
+A: In principle, research and development by universities are privileged within the framework of data protection laws - Section 7 GDPR - which standardizes processing for public interest, statistical, scientific or historical research.

 - Publicly available